andrewmarklloyd/do-app-firewall-entrypoint/README.md

 This utility can be used in the entrypoint of a Docker container running on the Digital Ocean App Platform.
 It will add the IP address of the App Platform container to the allowed inbound list.

+## Required Environment Variables

+STATIC_INBOUND_IP: ip address to keep in the inbound rules
+FIREWALL_NAME: name of the firewall in Digital Ocean to update
+FIREWALL_PORT: port of the firewall to match against
+DO_ACCESS_TOKEN: access token to update the Digital Ocean firewall

 ## Example

 Use an entrypoint script similar to below: